aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 From the [Kubernetes documentation](https://kubernetes.io/docs/concepts/policy/limit-range/) - By default, containers run with unbounded compute resources on a Kubernetes cluster.
 With resource quotas, cluster administrators can restrict resource consumption and creation on a namespace basis.
 Within a namespace, a Pod or Container can consume as much CPU and memory as defined by the namespace’s resource quota.
 There is a concern that one Pod or Container could monopolize all available resources.

 Kubernetes controls the allocation of resources such as CPU, memory, PersistentVolumeClaims and others using Resource Quotas and Limit Ranges.
+ResourceQuota is at the Namespace level, while a LimitRange applies at an container level.

 ***Limit Ranges***